Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Derivatives --- with both priors}

 To better explain the results of \cref{sec:Lap1D_error_estimations}, we compare the solution, the first- and second-order derivatives between the exact solution and the prediction of both priors, for selected parameter $\bm{\mu}^{(1)}$. \cref{sinus1D_Pinns,sinus1D_nn} respectively present this comparison for the PINN prior $u_\theta$ and the data prior $u_\theta^\text{data}$.
-We also compare the errors and gains obtained with these two priors for $N \in \{16,32\}$ in \cref{tab:case1_1D_both}.
-More precisely, we evaluate the additive error \smash{$e_{h,+}^{(1)}$} and the additive gain on FEM \smash{$G_+^{(1)}$}, respectively defined in~\eqref{eq:error_rel_add} and~\eqref{eq:gain_j}, for both PINN and data priors.
+We also compare the \ROne{relative} errors and gains obtained with these two priors for $N \in \{16,32\}$ in \ROne{\cref{tab:case1_1D_both,tab:case1_1D_bothH1}, respectively in $L^2$ norm and $H^1$ semi-norm.} More precisely \ROne{for the $L^2$ norm}, we evaluate the additive error \smash{$e_{h,+}^{(1)}$} and the additive gain on FEM \smash{$G_+^{(1)}$}, respectively defined in~\eqref{eq:error_rel_add} and~\eqref{eq:gain_j}, for both PINN and data priors.
 We also evaluate the multiplicative error \smash{$e_{h,M}^{(1)}$} and the multiplicative gain on FEM \smash{$G_M^{(1)}$} defined in~\eqref{eq:error_rel_add} and~\eqref{eq:gain_j_mul}, for both priors, with $M=3$ and $M=100$.